On This Page

 On the way to the beautiful sand beaches, you’ll pass the Manor House, where:

 - guided tour of the house and hear the story of the man who wove such magic on the Fintry delta;

 - see Dun-Waters’ clothes and artifacts that have come back to Fintry thanks to Historic O’Keefe Ranch Museum, the Kelowna Museum and descendants of families who played important roles in the Dun-Waters story; and

 - explore the beginnings of a new heritage-cum-ornamental garden, including a 60 foot labyrinth.

-All campsites and group site reservations must be made through Discover Camping.
+All campsites and group site reservations must be made the BC Parks reservations system.
 When reservations are not available, all campsites function as first-come, first-served.

 Campsite reservations are accepted and 85% of the campground is reservable.

 Group campsite reservations are accepted at this park.